wejaeger/titaniumbackupmessageviewer/trunk/docs/README.txt

    longer fixed, adapts now do the text width.
  - shows message file name in frame window title
  - fixed bug: wrong number of messages displayed in some cases
- - fixed bug: mms are alway the last in order, they do not correctly appear in date/time order
+ - fixed bug: mms are always the last in order, they do not correctly appear in date/time order

 0.9.2